drbean/curriculum/pages/homepage/markdown/CommonPlace.md

 % Read it here first

 ## 2025-11
+_11-25 17:59_ Thinking how to conceptualize LLM language production's deficiencies (?) despite its amazing Comparing NNS texts with LLM texts is frightening.
+1/? #LLM #NNS

 _11-25  7:50_ Dreams are different.
 In one, I was intrigued passing a non-native street vendor.
 The visuals were vague, perhaps monochrome.
 He called out, "What's your middle name?"
 He asked what 'myself' meant.
 Then I crossed the street.

 Someone could dream that without any visual content?
 I am sometimes aware of color in dreams.
 But not touch, smells? #dream 2/2